 If tackling this question you should e-mail the tutor in advance to agree upon a suitable Anglo-Saxon settlement for your study.
 Focus on the key features of that settlement and the main reasons for its existence with reference to the surrounding landscape.
-Compare and contrast that settlement with similar examples, supporting your answer with academic references.
+Compare and contrast that settlement with similar examples known regionally and nationally, supporting your answer with academic references.
 Williamson 2013 and Blair 2018 would be good places to start your reading.

-4. Evaluate the impact of lordship on the landscape in the period 1066 to 1350 using three case studies of your choosing.
+4. Using case studies, evaluate the impact of lordship on the landscape in the period 1066 to 1350.